ajay-dhangar/algo/docs/algorithms/Searching Algorithms/ComparisonSearch.md

 #### Disadvantages:
 - **Requires Sorted Data**:
   - Binary and ternary search only work efficiently on sorted data.
-Sorting an array can take additional time $((n log n))$ if the data is not already sorted.
+Sorting an array can take additional time $(O(n log n))$ if the data is not already sorted.

 - **Overhead in Ternary Search**:
   - Ternary search performs more comparisons than binary search and is rarely faster in practice.
 The overhead makes binary search more optimal in most scenarios.